vleipnik/aos-secp256k1/README.md

 4. Publish Module with tags via arkb

-> You will need a funded wallet for this step
+> You will need a funded wallet for this step.
+You can add Winc tokens for the [Turbo app](https://turbo-topup.com/) to do this.

 ```sh
 npm install